 - Painting and writing brushes.
 There are some packed in plastic in a few of the souvenir stands, but if you really wanted Japanese writing brushes, buy them in a specialty store in Tokyo.

-- Japanese textiles.
+- Textiles.
 A kimono is a wonderful souvenir, and there are some craftsmen (and craftswomen) who make wonderful textiles.
 But there are no stores selling them after you have passed immigration.

-- Japanese ceramics and porcelain.
-While there is no brand that competes with international brands like Lladro, Royal Copenhagen or Wedgewood, the ceramic craft is very much alive in Japan.
+- Ceramics and porcelain.
+While there is no brand that competes with international brands like Lladro, Royal Copenhagen, or Wedgewood, the ceramic craft is very much alive in Japan.

 That said, there are a few things that you should not buy before passing through airport security – mainly because they are not allowed in checked-in luggage, and because they are quite expensive.
 With the recent sales tax hike, even getting back that 8% is a bonus.
 So here are a few things you should hold off on buying until you have passed the security gate and immigration.